tlienart/tlienart.github.io/src/pages/csml.md

 The emphasis is on building intuition rather than mathematical rigour.
 The target audience is advanced undergrads or grads in quantitative fields such as applied-maths, comp-sci, etc, assuming a decent background in mathematics.

-If you find anything suspicious in the notes, please write a comment or send me an email.
+If you find anything dubious in the notes, please send me an email.

 ## Stats, ML and related